 - 5. For the treatment of travelers' diarrhea, has a history of therapeutic failure, contraindication, or intolerance of azithromycin; AND - 6.
 For the treatment of hepatic encephalopathy, has a history of therapeutic failure, contraindication, or intolerance of lactulose; AND - 7.
-For the treatment of irritable bowel syndrome with diarrhea (IBS-D), is prescribed the requested medication by or in consultation with a gastroenterologist;
+For the treatment of irritable bowel syndrome with diarrhea (IBS-D), or small intestinal bacterial overgrowth (SIBO), is prescribed the requested medication by or in consultation with a gastroenterologist;